 2015 was a big year for W.B.
 Yeats fans as it was 150 years since the poet’s birth, so we overhauled our Donegal Bay and Yeats Country tour to salute this great milestone.
 This tour offers a full racontour® audio guide as you drive along all of the famous Yeats places in both Sligo and Leitrim.
 That’s right – enjoy the wonder of this enchanted countryside and let our audio tell you automatically about Yeats’s time here as well as offering you some of his poetry.
 We also include a few YouTube videos that will be of interest to those doing the tour.
 Besides Yeats sites, you’ll find the tour offers host of hidden gems right along the Donegal Bay coast as far over as Slieve League sea cliffs.
 We recommend basing yourself in Donegal Town for this tour allowing you easy access to all of the points of interest.

 Our tour of Inishowen now features links to our original audio pieces to enjoy.
-They won’t play automatically like the Yeats audio pieces will – this has to do with keeping the size of the app down!
 The pieces cover all sorts of topics from mythology to customs to history and folklore – the place has a lot to offer and we recommend that you get there at some point on your tour of the county.
 If coming over by ferry from Northern Ireland, make sure you stop off and enjoy the best restaurant in the area, Kealy’s Seafood Bar in Greencastle – just turn right after coming out of the ferry port.

 Donegal Airport has been good enough to come onboard as sponsors of our Donegal’s Wild Atlantic Gems tour.
 With Aer Lingus now operating flights to and from this picturesque airport, you can be in Donegal in less than an hour – book a hire car and the Wild Atlantic in all its glory is a lot closer than you thought.